 Contact Us For A Free Consultation

 Having an experienced probate lawyer is key to reducing the stress of probate and settling your loved one’s affairs as quickly and painlessly as possible.
-Contact a seasoned probate attorney from the law offices of Cure & Francis in Killeen and Temple, Texas, for a confidential consultation.
+Contact a seasoned probate attorney from the law offices of Cure & Francis, P.A. in Killeen and Temple, Texas, for a confidential consultation.
 We are officers of the court and are sworn to protect your rights.
 Call us at 254-778-8934.